Iftahp/yeastTLM/README.md

 The data folder contains **all** of the data files needed.
 > **Note:** The data folder contians large sized files (above 100 MB).

-The final project directory should look like:
+The final project directory should look like this:
 ```
 .
 ├── constants.py